 - In the Arthurian novel Guinevere, a retelling of the legend covering the youth of the future Queen of Camelot, a friend of Guinevere's is considered half-mad because he is acquainted with a choir of very good but invisible singers that only he can hear.
 Guinevere discovers he's telling the truth because she's able to not only hear them, but see them; however, they agree to keep this a secret between themselves.

 - In "Mr. Lupescu", a short story by Anthony Boucher, this is done as part of a scheme to Murder the Hypotenuse.
 Alan wants Marjorie, but she is already married to the wealthy Robert.
 So Alan pretends to be her son Bobby's fairy godfather "Mr. Lupescu" using an elaborate costume and gains his trust with stories of travels in the Milky Way.
 He also instills a fear of an imaginary monster called Gorgo that will punish Bobby if he misbehaves.
 All so that the boy will allow him into the house to meet Robert, whom he promptly kills.
-"Mr. Lupescu" warns Bobby to tell people what happened or else Gorgo will take him.
+"Mr. Lupescu" warns Bobby not to tell people what happened or else Gorgo will take him.
 Of course, no one believes stories of a fairy godfather killing Robert, leaving the police baffled.
 Alan goes home and destroys his costume, satisfied in the knowledge that Marjorie, now a rich widow, is available.
-Unfortunately for Alan, Gorgo turns out to be a Not So Imaginary Monster.
+Unfortunately for Alan, Gorgo turns out to be a Not-So-Imaginary Monster.

-- In "The Princess And The Goblin" by George Macdonald, Princess Irene's great-grandmother (also named Princess Irene) acts as one of these.
+- In "The Princess and the Goblin" by George Macdonald, Princess Irene's great-grandmother (also named Princess Irene) acts as one of these.
 No-one is quite sure whether or not to believe Princess Irene, even after her great-grandmother engineers a massive victory against the Goblins.

 - In the Temps short story "Someone To Watch Over Me", Damon started out as Darren's imaginary friend.
 It wasn't until he was older that Damon started fighting back against the kids who bullied him and his mum's boyfriends.
 The DPR classifies Damon as "a semi-autonomous psychokinetic energy field", but Gentleman Wizard and senior official Loric prefers to call him a familiar.